GuanSoh/Webale-Chess-Game/README.md

 * After blue has moved 2 times, all the blue Triangles will turn into Pluses and vice versa.
 Similarly, after red has moved 2 times, all the red Triangles will turn into Plusses and vice versa.

+## Game Features:
+* Provide save and Load
+* Game Board will be rotate when change round.

 ## Game Image:

 ![Game Image 1](https://github.com/GuanSoh/Webale-Chess-Game/blob/main/Game%20Image/GameImage1.png)